And still they gazed, and still the wonder grew, that one small head could carry all he knew. Oliver Goldsmith

 A tradition without intelligence is not worth having.
 T. S. Eliot

-The debate of ideas in education – and anywhere else – is essential if we want to improve the lot of children and society.
-Over the past 6 years of so I’ve learned such a lot from this back and forth and have, as well as becoming a good deal more knowledgeable, become a lot more adept at thinking critically about the ideas I encounter.
-My views have changed a great deal over this period and I thought that now might be a good point at which to lay out a summary of my hypotheses about education.
+Debating ideas in education – and anywhere else – is essential if we want to improve the lot of children and society.
+Over the past 6 years of so I’ve learned huge amounts from taking part in this back and forth and have, as well as becoming a good deal more knowledgeable, become a lot more adept at thinking critically about the ideas I encounter.
+My views have changed a great deal over this period and so now seems like a good time to lay out a summary of my hypotheses about education.

 - Everyone seems to agree that increasing children’s creativity, problem solving, critical thinking etc. is a worthy goal of education.
 Like everyone else, I want to see children able to make their way in an uncertain world, but I disagree with the consensus view about the best way to achieve this aim.